tubaplayerdis/BRSD/README.md

 Overview:
 Brick Rigs Server Director is an injected mod for brick rigs that adds various administrative and creative additions to help manage your brick rigs server.

+### THIS MOD IS STILL A HEAVY HEAVY WIP.
+BUGGY AND UNCOMPLETE.
+A RELEASE WINDOW HAS NOT BEEN SET YET

 ## Working On
  - Blackist
  - Admin Elevator